Jewel Marketing

 Consideration content is generally meant to be consumed after prospects consume a piece of awareness content, or a different piece of consideration content (like a product page).
 Or it can be consumed as sales content presented via email.
 And sales content, while technically still content, is actually copywriting, and copywriting is persuasion.
 Human persuasion.

-2. Repost Articles On Social Media Using New Angles
+2. Repost Articles on Social Media Using New Angles

 A blog article doesn't have to be posted only once on your social channels.
 It can be posted multiple times (minimum three months apart).
 And don't worry about boring your audience.
 Not enough of them will have seen the previous social post or read the article for it to matter, and you'll have new followers the second time anyway.